steakchaser/cityflix/README.md

 2. Not currently displaying a fallback image per requirements.
 Just displaying the title, release year, director, and plot, which looks fine.
 3. The SF Open Data API is returning some duplicate titles (see A Smile Like Yours)
 4. OMDB API poster images are from IMDB.
-IMDB does not allow linked images from other websites; they will return a 404
+IMDB does not allow linked images from other websites; they will return a 404.
+  As a result, this site is using poster images and API data that has been pre-downloaded from both APIs.
+See /source/data/movies.json and the Rakefile

 ## Developer Setup
 ### Install